Institute for Chemical Research (ICR), Kyoto University

-Field-specific (pre-planned) research is jointly conducted with an ICR researcher(s) in fields specified by the ICR.
-For 2019, we are welcoming proposals in the following five fields.
+Field-specific (pre-planned) research is jointly conducted with ICR researcher(s) in fields specified by ICR.
+For 2020, we are welcoming proposals in the following five fields.
 We plan to adopt a total of approximately 40 projects for these five fields (20 projects for exploratory research, and 20 projects for advanced research).

-Beam Science (Person in Charge: Prof. SAKABE, Shuji; firstname.lastname@example.org)
+Beam Science (Person in Charge: Prof. WAKASUGI, Masanori, firstname.lastname@example.org)

 Core topics: Development of advanced quantum beams and creation of novel analytical methods